flipbase/docs/api/collections.md

 # Collections

-Collections are groups that hold videos.
+Collections are groups that hold videos that share the same configuration.
 Each collection will have its own globally unique `player_id` and `recorder_id` which can be used to playback videos using the Player application and to record and submit videos using the Recorder application.

   - [Create a collection](#create-a-collection)
   - [Read a collection](#read-a-collection)